hartmaj2/24-25-scratch/TeamGames/lego_game.md

   - `constructed building`

 - movement:
-  - none (just sits at the `constructed building`) which is covered so it is invidible from `communicator-builder meeting point`
+  - none (just sits at the `constructed building`) which is covered so it is invisible from `communicator-builder meeting point`

 - skills:
   - understanding instructions (he is the computer that performs commands from the communicator)